dbfannin/ngx-logger/docs/features.md

 ```

 - Custom HTTP Headers
-  - If you use an auth token, or need to pass in a custom header, now you can!
+  - If you use an auth token, or need to pass in a custom header, you can use `customHttpHeaders`

 ```typescript
 LoggerModule.forRoot({